“Whenever you see a successful business, someone once made a courageous decision”

-Below are three suggestions that may give us the depth of a much larger organisation – for a fraction of the price.
+Below are three suggestions that may give us depth similar to a much larger organisation – for a fraction of the price.

 1. Minimise decision making.

 Decision fatigue is real.
 We operate in an always-connected, 24-hour world.
-Some sources suggest we make up to 35,000 decisions a day.
+Some sources suggest we make up to 35,000 decisions a day[i].
 Sounds like a big number?
-On food choices alone we make over 227 decisions every day.
-And keep in mind, not every decision we make is “necessarily conscious”.
-Add to this the fact that successful business leaders often hold the trait of evaluating all the available options, which is known to also elevates stress.
+On food choices alone we average over 227 decisions every day[ii].
+And keep in mind, not every decision we make is “necessarily conscious”[iii].
+Add to this the fact that successful business leaders often hold the trait of evaluating all the available options, which is known to also elevate stress[iv].

 Doesn’t sound like such an impossible number anymore?
 That’s because it’s not.
 We need to take it seriously.
-This will need a broader solution than just following Steve Jobs’ famous hack to wear the same outfit every day.
-Which may not actually reduce our conscious decision making in any great respect.
+This will need a broader solution than just following Steve Jobs’ famous hack to wear the same outfit every day (which also may not actually reduce our conscious decision making in any great respect)[v].

 So how can we realistically reduce the number of decisions we make in a day?
 The solution is based in Automation and Delegation.